Mill Warlock by SjoesiePosted by Hearthstone 11 September 2017 in

 Best case scenario, this gives you a very good turn 4 play, since Corpsetaker gets taunt, lifesteal and divine shield.
 This is definitely superior to Prince Valanar.
 The only issue is that you can’t draw all copies of either your lifesteal, taunt or divine shield minions.
 This is because playing Corpsetaker will not grant the minion its full effect (and then it becomes worse than Prince Valanar).

 Really fun idea, you play Howlfiend, then give it to your opponent and make them discard a lot of cards with it.
 I don’t think it makes the deck better in any way (it’s way too hard to pull the combo off, and those cards are unplayable if not used together), but it can give you some great moments.

 The Jade Druid matchup is very straightforward: stay alive while clearing everything they put on the board.
 Tap as much as possible early on, so you can gather the minions and clears you need later in the game.
 A well timed Doomsayer on an empty board, for example when they hit 6 or 10 mana crystals, will often give you some extra breathing space.
 As soon as they play Ultimate Infestation, you can make good use of your Coldlight Oracle and burn some cards with it.
-Try to look for your Skulking Geist as fast as possible, because it becomes harder to play it the longer the game goes on.
+Try to look for your Skulking Geist as fast as possible.
+It becomes harder to play it the longer the game goes on.
 Playing an early Bloodreaver Gul'dan will give you a lot of survivability and makes it easier to clear the board.

 Always look for a good Defile clear!
 Because of the incrementing nature of jades, the chance that you can fully clear the board with it, is great.
 You generally want to save your bigger clears like Twisting Nether for stronger jade boards.